MurderAxolotl/itchable-launcher-v2/readme.md

 - Pillow
 - requests

-This project is for Linux systems.
-Good luck getting it to work on Windows :)
+Primarily developed for Linux, but Windows should technically be supported